Astara TV Tower

-Astara Television Tower (Astara televiziya qüllə), is a steel 243.9 m tall Azerbaijani lattice television tower located in the city of Astara, on the southeastern part of the Republic of Azerbaijan.
-The tower is used for transmitting FM Radio and TV-broadcasting as well as being used as a mobile repeater.
+Astara Television Tower (Astara televiziya qüllə), is a steel 243.9 m tall Azerbaijani lattice television tower located in the city of Astara, in the southeastern part of the Republic of Azerbaijan.
+The tower is used for transmitting FM Radio and TV-broadcasting as well as a mobile repeater.

 The tower is 200 m, excluding the antenna and a total height of 243.84 m with the antenna.

 Design

 The tower is a lattice tower with a horizontal cross and a guyed antenna at the tower's pinnacle.

 Transmission

 The Astara TV Tower transmits FM-/TV-broadcasting throughout the city of Astara.
 For more information, see the table below.